Fallout from Lineker reprimand continues as MOTD commentators boycott BBC show

 Late on Friday evening several of the show’s commentators shared a statement, announcing they would also be stepping down from Saturday’s broadcast.

-Saturday’s Match Of The Day will go ahead without a presenter, pundits and several regular commentators, following the fallout over Gary Lineker’s removal from the BBC show.
+Saturday’s Match Of The Day will go ahead without a presenter, pundits and several regular commentators after Gary Lineker was told to step back from hosting the BBC show in a row over impartiality.

 Former England footballers and MOTD regulars including Alan Shearer and Ian Wright previously announced they would be boycotting the show, in solidarity with Lineker.